 3. Large Image, Clear Message

+Your billboard should communicate one idea.
+Not two.
+Not three.
+JUST ONE.
 Think of your billboard like a sentence: it should have one subject (your product/service) and one action (what you want people to do).

 The ideal formula: